FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 The _Azure-IoTHub_ connection type can be use to send/receive [BLE data forwarding](#ble-data-forwarding)/[Serial-data](#serial-data) directly to [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub) by using AMPQ over websocket protocol.

-Aruba implements its Controller/IAP as a protocol translation gateway (in Azure terms) to send data to IoT Hub on behalf of IoT devices.
+Aruba implements its controller's/Instant access points as a protocol translation gateway (in Azure terms) to send data to Azure IoT Hub on behalf of IoT devices.

 For details please see the [Azure IoT Hub Integration Tech Note](#azure-iot-hub-integration)

 ### **Server connection encryption**

-Even if un-encrypted HTTP or web socket connectivity is supported by the Aruba IoT interface, it is recommended to only use encrypted connections to remote IoT systems.
+Even if un-encrypted HTTP or web socket connectivity is supported by the Aruba IoT server interface, it is recommended to only use encrypted connections to remote IoT systems.

 In order to establish secure web socket (wss) or HTTPS connections the remote server's self-signed certificate or root CA certificate has to be added to the Aruba controller/Instant Access Points trusted CA list.